duckietown/book-opmanual-duckiebot/src/01-setup/03-duckiebot/safety-lithium-ion-duckiebattery.md

 - USB OUT-1: Connect this output to a non-sensitive power load, i.e., motor or LEDs.
 This output will experience short power drops when plugging and unplugging the charger cable.

 - USB OUT-2: this is a 5V 2A USB output, uninterrupted by the charging process or the status of USB OUT-1.
 This port should be connected to the computing unit (i.e., NVIDIA Jetson Nano or Raspberry Pi) to allow the unit not to restart when plugging or unplugging the charger of the battery.

+(duckiebattery-live-diagnostics)=
+### Duckiebattery live diagnostics

+The Duckiebattery provides live diagnostics.
+Learn how to query them in the [](how-to-handle-a-duckiebot-db21).

 (db-opmanual-dtbattery-v2-troubleshooting)=
 ### Troubleshooting